danielmartin0/PlanetsLib/README.md

 Because modders often forget about the Biolab, PlanetsLib mirrors all science packs from the vanilla lab to the Biolab in `data-final-fixes`.

-## Subgroups

-Subgroups are rows in Factoriopedia.

-* `satellites` — A new Factoriopedia row for satellites (below the planets row).
-    * Note that being in this subgroup affects [Redrawn Space Connections](https://mods.factorio.com/mod/Redrawn-Space-Connections) and [Cosmic Social Distancing](https://mods.factorio.com/mod/Cosmic-Social-Distancing).

 ## Achievements

 Planetslib includes functions to generate certain kinds of achievements.